-The Information Systems group is part of the Johan Bernoulli Institute for Mathematics and Computing Science (JBI) at the Faculty of Science and Engineering.
-Our group is the newest one at the Computer Science Department of JBI.
+The Information Systems group is part of the Computer Science Department at the Bernoulli Institute for Mathematics, Computer Science and Artificial Intelligence at the Faculty of Science and Engineering.

 Our research revolves around the two major flavors of information systems: